Vuyi736/Diabetes-analysis/README.md

 1. To improve Patient outcomes
    - Ensure to check glycemic control after a period of drug administration.
 Then later change the regimen according to the results.
    - Investigate further why the males have worse outcomes than their counterparts, could it be problems with taking medications on time or correctly?
 Do they have family to monitor them?
-   - Investigate further why African American stay longer in the hospital.
+   - Investigate further why African Americans stay longer in the hospital.
 Could it be that they wait longer to be seen by health professional?

 2. To improve data quality
    - Add timestamp between arriving and being seen by a health professional (waiting time) so that we can investigate from the time angle.